Rebecca M. Eddy, Ph.D.

 Kelly Murphy, Ph.D.

-Kelly holds a M.A. in Applied Developmental Psychology and is currently a doctoral candidate at Claremont Graduate University.
+Kelly holds a Ph.D in Applied Developmental Psychology from Claremont Graduate University.
 She is a statistics consultant at Cobblestone and has expertise in advanced statistical analyses, including structural equation modeling, confirmatory factor analysis, hierarchal linear modeling, and latent growth curve modeling.
-In addition to her advanced knowledge of child development and statistics, Kelly has extensive evaluation experience across multiple evaluation contexts, such as curriculum studies, afterschool programs, early childhood education, and the child welfare system.
+In addition to her advanced knowledge of child development and statistics, Kelly has extensive evaluation experience across multiple evaluation contexts, such as curriculum studies, after-school programs, early childhood education, and the child welfare system.
 She is also the co-program chair of the American Evaluation Association’s PreK-12 Educational Evaluation Topical Interest Group.

 Nicole Porter, M.A.